 Game uses my own voxel engine called “VoxyEngine”.
 It’s written with C# + XNA, so i can easy port it to many platforms using MonoGame.

 At the time of writing, he’s managed to raise $5 of $5000, and even if the funding fails AirKnight will still see the light of day.
 Anything short of the goal means it will be Windows only though, but if the goal is reached, Linux will be added, and every $1000 beyond that’ll get the game on even more platforms.
-Those numbers look pretty solid to me, and at $10000 he’ll even make the engine open source!
+Those numbers look pretty solid to me, and at $10000 he’ll even make the engine open-source!
 The road from $5 to $10000 is a long one though…

-Head over to Indiegogo for more details on the project and keep those fingers crossed for a successful campaign, along with a stretch goal or two so Android and Mac users will also get a chance to experience AirKnight.
+Head over to Indiegogo for more details on the project and keep your fingers crossed for a successful campaign, along with a stretch goal or two so Android and Mac users will also get a chance to experience AirKnight.